Port Appearance in Diagram Component

-• The shape of a port can be changed by using the Shape property.
-To explore the different types of port shapes, refer to Port Shapes.
+• Change the port shape by using the Shape property.
+For available shapes, refer to Port Shapes.
 If you need to render a custom shape, then you can set shape to path and define path using the path data property.

-• The appearance of the ports can be customized by using the StrokeColor, StrokeWidth, and Fill properties.
+• Customize port style using the StrokeColor, StrokeWidth, and Fill properties.

-• Customize the port size by using the Width and Height properties of port.
+• Customize the port size using the Width and Height properties of port.

-The following code explains how to change the appearance of the port.
+The following code shows how to change the appearance of the port.

 @using Syncfusion.Blazor.Diagram